free genealogy since 1996

 Randy Harter is a Fort Wayne historian, author, and tour guide for Fort Wayne Food Tours.

-- A short video with photos and history about the new park plaque was on original Perfect Pitch by Eric Olson, 21Country Featured Reporterposted July 4, 2019 on ABC WPTA21.com TV stationwebsite but now on Internet Archive Wayback Machine it may not be available.
+8. A short video with photos and history about the new park plaque was on original Perfect Pitch by Eric Olson, 21Country Featured Reporterposted July 4, 2019 on 21AliveNews.com archived on the Internet Archive Wayback Machine.

 conversion of a 1921 Packard player piano to play midi.